Follow the step by step process or choose what situation that best describes you:

 Other Ways to Gain Admission to the Bar Reciprocity

 If you wish to gain admission to the West Virginia bar by means of reciprocity without passing the state’s bar exam, you must have been actively practicing law in another state for five of the past seven years.
 You must also show to the Board that the standards for bar admission in that state are equivalent to those of West Virginia.
-States that West Virginia considers reciprocal as of March 1, 2012 are:
+States that West Virginia considers reciprocal as of September 8, 2016:

 You must complete the NCBE’s Character and Fitness Application and pay applicable fees to the NCBE for the report.
 Then you must mail the following documentation to the West Virginia Board of Law Examiners, City Center East, Suite 1200B, 4700 MacCorkle Ave.
 SE, Charleston, WV 25304: